jchen3170/siskiyou-manipulator/README.txt

     Stop: stop axis

 Fixed Move:
-    Enter distance in encoder counts and hit "move" (max range is ~4000000)
+    Enter distance in encoder counts or mm and hit "move" Max range is ~4000000 cts or 20mm

 Advanced:
+    Program: run preset program specified in siskiyouGUI
     Calibrate: preset cycle that centers every axis at their midpoint
     Flush: flushes output from controller for 1 sec.
     Power Cycle: software reset.
 (Use when motors get stuck on intialization)